TripleSpeeder/ens-updater/README.md

 - For each operation verifies that the resolver contract of an ENS-name implements the required interface via EIP165 "supportsInterface"
 - Show interfaces a resolver implements (command "listInterfaces")
+- Includes "--estimateGas" option to check the required gas for a command
 - Bash completion support (try command "completion" to set it up)
 - Can read input from stdin to support piping with other tools
 - Options can be set via json configfile (see [config file support](#config-file-support))